 Many people are misled by the purported welfare differences between caged, barn and free-range eggs.
-No matter what farming "system" is used to raise chickens and other birds, whether caged, barn or "free range", they all suffer throughout their short lives and they all die in a slaughterhouse at a fraction of their natural lifespan.
-The standards state that "all systems have disadvantages" and lists these issues.
+No matter what farming "system" is used to raise chickens, whether caged, barn or "free range", they all suffer throughout their short lives and they all die in a slaughterhouse at a fraction of their natural lifespan.
+The Australian Animal Welfare Standards and Guidelines for Poultry state that "all (egg production) systems have disadvantages" and lists these issues.
 For example the 10 million layer hens kept in conventional cages are denied the freedom to express innate behaviours, while the 7 million kept on free range farms are exposed to higher risks and higher mortality due to predation, disease, extreme weather and cannibalism.
-One issue ignored by the standards is that, in all egg systems, male chicks are killed just after birth.
+One issue ignored by the welfare standards is that, in all egg systems, male chicks are killed just after birth.